wilds/angular-schema-form-dynamic-select/README.md

 ..and open index.html in a browser or serve using your favorite IDE.

-To make the entire example work properly, as it contains UI-select components, please install the [ui-select dependencies](https://github.com/OptimalBPM/angular-schema-form-dynamic-select#ui-select) as well.
+However, to make the *entire* example work properly, as it contains UI-select components, please install the [ui-select dependencies](https://github.com/OptimalBPM/angular-schema-form-dynamic-select#ui-select) as well.

 (you will need to have [bower installed](http://bower.io/#install-bower), of course)

 # Glossary

 * List items: the items that make up the selection list, for example the items in a drop down.
+* ASFDS: Angular-Schema-Form-Dynamic-Select

 # Installation and usage